Sample Complexity of Estimating the Policy Gradient for Nearly Deterministic Dynamical Systems: Introduction

 Our key parameter of interest is the sub-Gaussian parameter $\sigma_{\zeta}$ of the system noise $\zeta$, which is small for nearly deterministic systems.
 Here, we also consider dependences on the estimation error $\epsilon$ and the dimension $d_{\Theta}$ of the parameter space; we state theorems giving dependences on all parameters in Section~\ref{sec:mainresults}.
 We prove the following bounds on the sample complexity $n$ (i.e., the number of samples needed to get at most $\epsilon$ error with probability at least $1-\delta$): { \begin{itemize} \item For the model-based estimate, $n=\tilde{\Theta}(\sigma_{\zeta}^2/\epsilon^2)$. \item For the finite-differences estimate, $n=\tilde{\Theta}(\sigma_{\zeta}^2d_{\Theta}/\epsilon^4)$. \item For the estimate based on the policy gradient theorem, $n=\tilde{O}(1/\epsilon^2)$ and $n=\tilde{\Omega}(1/\epsilon)$. \end{itemize} Our key finding is that while both the model-based and finite-difference estimates become small as $\sigma_{\zeta}$ becomes small, the estimate based on the policy gradient theorem does not.
 Thus, for nearly deterministic dynamical systems, finite-difference algorithms perform significantly better.
 However, this improvement comes at a price---$n$ depends on $d_{\Theta}$, and furthermore quadratically more samples are needed to get to the same estimation error.}

-Finally, our approach focuses only on how many samples are needed to estimate the policy gradient on a single step.
-We discuss how this problem connects to the problem we actually care about---i.e., optimizing $J(\theta)$---in Section~\ref{sec:discussion}.
-Additionally, we describe how near determinism connects to inferring counterfacutals---i.e., it is much easier to estimate the counterfactual outcome of modifying the control policy, which enables efficient estimation $\nabla_{\theta}J(\theta)$.
+Finally, we focus on how many samples are needed to estimate the policy gradient on a single step.
+This understanding is already useful for applications such as safe reinforcement learning.
+Nevertheless, we discuss how our results connect to the problem of optimizing $J(\theta)$ in Section~\ref{sec:mainresults}.